crustio/crust-wiki/docs/Q&AForFix.md

 ![pic](assets/qa/check_top.png)

-If there is still an abnormality, please shovel the data of the chain, resynchronize the block (it is recommended to use the db of the normal Owner node for synchronization acceleration), and set a new session key.
+If there is an abnormality, please shovel the data of the chain, resynchronize the block (it is recommended to use the db of the normal Owner node for synchronization acceleration), and set a new session key.

-### 1.3 Become a Validator again
+### 1.2 Become a Validator again

 Before performing this step, please double check whether the node is synchronized to the highest block, and the difference between finalized and best is less than 5 blocks.
 As shown below: